diethardsteiner/diethardsteiner.github.io/_posts/2016-12-08-Flink-Kafka.md

 date: 2016-12-08
 categories: Flink
 tags: Flink
-published: false
+published: true
 ---

 Last Tuesday I attended the **Apache Flink Meetup** here in London for a coding dojo.
-The previous coding dojo was really very interesting and I went away with some good learnings - it also provided me with motivation to look a bit more at **Apache Flink** and I eventually published two blog posts on this topic.
+The previous coding dojo was really very interesting and I went away with some good learnings - it also provided me with motivation to look a bit more into **Apache Flink** and I eventually published two blog posts on this topic.
 So I was quite excited to attend [this new coding dojo event](https://www.meetup.com/Apache-Flink-London-Meetup/events/235900942/).
-Unfortunately this time round the attendency rate was not so good, however, event organiser Ignas Vadaisa and I still went ahead and tried to get a very simple **Kafka** and **Flink** setup going, the results of which are discussed here.
+Unfortunately this time round the attendency rate was not so good, however, event organiser Ignas Vadaisa and I still went ahead and tried to get a very simple **Kafka** and **Flink** setup going, the result of which is discussed here.

-The main idea was that we have a simple **Kafka Producer** (Ignas wrote a Scala object which sends a random pick from a set of words to a Kafka topic), I set up a local installation of Kafka and wrote a simple **Kafka Consumer**, which is using Flink to do a word count.
+The main idea was to set up a simple **Kafka Producer** (Ignas wrote a Scala object which sends a random pick from a set of words to a Kafka topic), I set up a local installation of Kafka and wrote a simple **Kafka Consumer**, which is using **Flink** to do a word count.

-I will talk you through the setup now, which is rather straight forward and should be a starting point of furhter exploration:
+I will talk you through the setup now, which is rather straight forward and should be a starting point for furhter exploration:

 Check the scala version you have installed